Queen Charlotte: A Bridgerton Story: Casting

 On March 30, 2022, Golda Rosheuvel, Adjoa Andoh, Ruth Gemmell, and Hugh Sachs were announced to be reprising their roles from Bridgerton.
 India Amarteifio, Michelle Fairley, Corey Mylchreest, Arsema Thomas, Sam Clemmett, Richard Cunningham, Tunji Kasim, Rob Maloney, and Cyril Nri were also cast.
 In June 2022, Katie Brayben and Keir Charles were cast in recurring roles.
 One month later, Connie Jenkins-Grieg joined the cast as a young Violet Bridgerton.

 Filming

 The series was previously set to begin filming in January 2022.
 Production began on February 6, 2022, under the working title Jewels, and was set to wrap in May 2022.
 Director Tom Verica confirmed filming had started by March 28, 2022.
 The series wrapped on August 30, 2022.
+The filming locations included Blenheim Palace, Belton House, Merton College, Hatfield House and Waddesdon Manor as well as Hampton Court Palace.